nine7nine/Wine-NSPA/README.md

 ### Preface:

 Wine-NSPA focuses on the integration of performance enhancements and RT related features that help proaudio apps run better.
-Currently, Fsync/futex_waitv is the prefered method for improving syncronization primitives support, which requires kernel-level support (linux-5.16+).
+Currently, Fsync/futex_waitv is the prefered method for improving synchronization primitives support, which requires kernel-level support (linux-5.16+).
 I have implemented improved Scheduling and RT support via out-of-tree patchwork, and my own modifications to Wine.
-This fork also integrates the out-of-tree Wineserver Shared Memory patchset, The Wineserver SHMEM per Thread patches, the Wine Low Fragmentation Heap patchwork, and a number of other out-of-tree patchsets.
+This fork also integrates the out-of-tree Wineserver Shared Memory patchset, a Multi-threaded Wineserver implementation (shmem per Thread patch), the Wine Low Fragmentation Heap patchwork, and a number of other out-of-tree patchsets.
 Some of these other features do require kernel-level support. (but Wine-NSPA will work without them too).

 ![](https://github.com/nine7nine/Wine-NSPA/blob/main/examples/images/terminal-banner.png)